Denby High School: History

 The third unit gave Denby a capacity of 2875 students.
 In 1942, 830 students graduated from the high school, and over 800 graduated each year from 1946 through 1960.
 The school converted to a three-year high school in 1960, with ninth graders moved to junior high schools.
 The school still averaged about 800 graduates per year through 1975, but the number of students graduating declined sharply in the late 1970s to a low of only 269 in 1980.

 At one time it was known for its mathematics department which ranked high in U.S. national rankings.
 Rochelle Riley of the Detroit Free Press wrote that by 2010 Denby was "known more for its academic decline than" for the said mathematics department.

 By 2010 Kenyetta "K.C."
 Wilbourn-Snapp began her term as principal of Denby.
 Wilbourn, who was called the "female Joe Clark", was known for carrying a baseball bat which she called the "equalizer", ever since she witnessed the beating death of a student at Finney High School on April 12, 2007 while serving as that school's assistant principal.
 In 2016, Wilbourn-Snapp pleaded guilty to felony charges of bribery conspiracy and tax evasion for her role in a kickback scheme during her time at Denby.

 In 2011, the school completed an $16.5 Million renovation to restore the 1930s auditorium and construct new student meeting areas.
-The same year, Denby was transferred from Detroit Public School System (DPS) to the Education Achievement Authority.
+The same year, Denby was transferred from Detroit Public School System (DPS) to the Education Achievement Authority (EAA).
 There was subsequently significant turnover of department heads and school leadership, which cycled through three principals between 2012 and 2015.
-The principal of Denby is currently Tanisha Manningham.
+Denby returned to the DPS system upon dissolution of the EAA in 2017.
+The principal of Denby since 2015 has been Tanisha Manningham.

-DPS has said it will re-assume control of Denby High in fall 2017.